 What is overhead cost?

-There are three types of overhead costs: fixed, variable, and semi-variable.
+There are three types of overhead expenses you should know about:

 Variable overhead costs

 Variable overhead costs change from month to month.
 What does that change look like?
 Some variable costs you’ll pay one month, but not the next.
 And, the amount of variable costs may fluctuate.

 - Building maintenance

 For example, because of a supply chain shortage, the coffee shop “Thanks A-Latte,” spent $300 more on paper cups this year than last year.
 The supply chain shortage made the cost of paper cups and shipping increase year-over-year.
 Because the price of their paper cups is variable, Thanks A-Latte couldn’t plan for this increase, and they don’t know if or when prices may go down.

 Don’t forget that variable costs may happen one month but not the next.
 If Thank A-Latte wants to save money on cups next month, they could reduce their order or forego the order altogether, asking customers to bring in a cup from home.
 Thanks A-Latte can choose to reduce or skip this type of overhead expense because it’s a variable cost.

 Semi-variable costs occur each month, but the amount may vary from month to month.
 In other words, you can depend on variable costs to happen on time, but the amount may be different each time you pay.